preciofishbone/OmniaFx/docs/tutorials/getting-started/README.md

 ```
 dotnet tool install --global Omnia
 ```
-And then restart the cmd or powershell session.
+Then restart the cmd or powershell session.

-To update the Omnia Cli to latest version run the following cmd:
+To update the Omnia Cli to the latest version, run the following cmd:
 ```
 dotnet tool update -g omnia
 ```